 Lung homeostasis: Quiescent state of the lung.
 While tolerance to harmless inhaled particles is ensured, efficient and rapid immune responses can be mounted against invading pathogens.

 The respiratory syncytial virus (RSV) is a major cause of severe lung infections in infants and young calves.
 In human, RSV is a seasonal virus with increasing numbers during the winter months.
 However, due to the COVID-19 pandemic associated measures, there were almost no RSV cases in the winter season 2020/21.
 Alarmingly, several countries across the world, including Switzerland, reported an increase of RSV infections this summer.
 In calves, RSV is a major cause of severe respiratory infections leading to bronchopneumonia.

-To date there is no licensed vaccine available in human and the vaccine used to protect young ruminants shows low efficacy.
+Currently, no vaccine is approved for use in humans, and the vaccine used for young calves confers only short-term protection.
 This emphasizes the importance of studying this virus and its disease.

 Last modification 08.12.2021